affiliate disclosure

 In 2010, Google announced that page speed is part of its search ranking signals.
 WordPress speed optimisation became an important issue for webmasters on the world’s most popular content management system.

 WordPress is a great content management platform.
-No doubt, but one drawback, though, is the site speed.
+No doubt, but one drawback is the site speed.

 As a side note, this article is aimed at do-it-yourself bloggers.
-Consider it a quick and easy fix to WordPress speed and performance optimization.
+Consider it a quick and easy fix for WordPress speed and performance optimization.

 If you’re a blogging superhero, this article might not benefit you.
-In this case, consider the premium advanced WordPress cache plugin – WP Rocket.
+In this case, consider the premium WordPress caching plugin WP Rocket.

 WP Rocket is the most advanced all-in-one WordPress caching plugin.
 You can check out my review of it here.

-Despite this, this doesn’t remove anything from this page’s performance and optimization tips.
+Despite this, it doesn’t affect this page’s performance or optimization tips.

-After optimization, I achieved a decent Gtmetrix, Google page speed insight, Pingdom, and IsltWP page speed score for the blog homepage.
+After optimization, I achieved a decent GTmetrix, Google PageSpeed Insights, Pingdom, and IsltWP page speed score for the blog homepage.

 Pingdom Testing result for Cybernaira